LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 #### Install Loop

-You will need TestFlight, from the Apple App Store, installed on your [Compatible Phone](../build/step2.md).
-You will install Loop on that phone using the TestFlight app.
+You will need the TestFlight app, from the Apple App Store, installed on your [Compatible Phone](../build/step2.md) in order to install Loop.

 #### Use Loop